-What it means to be a Safe Space participant
+What it means to be a Brave on Campus participant

 - Be open to questions from and about lesbian, gay, bisexual, and transgender (LGBT) people and their issues.
 Questions may come from students who identify as LGBT or are questioning their sexual orientation.
 Additionally, questions may come from students who are heterosexual and who are disturbed by the presence of an LGBT person in their classes or family.
 Colleagues also may have questions.

 - Support policies that bring equity to otherwise inequitable situations and give open support for LGBT issues.

 - Encourage others to become a part of the program.
 The more willing people are to talk about these issues with facts and openness, the safer our campus will become for LGBT people.